-- Less control over price - Since you’re selling a wholesaler’s products, an increase in their sale price to you will mean a decrease in your profit margin or an increase in your retail price for your customers.
+- Less control over price - Since you’re selling a wholesaler’s products, an increase in their sale price to you will mean a decrease in your profit margin or an increase in your retail price to customers.
 You want to avoid the latter of the two options since customers grow wary as prices gradually rise.
-When working with wholesalers, you’ll also need to keep an eye out to see if wholesalers who are selling the same products online that they sell to you, but at a cheaper price than your retail price.
-This happens when your wholesaler sells retail, and it’s crucial for you to find out about it before deciding to work with a wholesaler.
+When working with wholesalers, you’ll also need to keep an eye out for wholesalers who are selling the same products online that they sell to you, but at a cheaper price than your retail price.
+This happens when your wholesaler sells retail, and it’s crucial for you to find out about it before deciding to work with them.

 - Sell Established Products - Wholesalers will offer you established products that they’ve been selling worldwide already.
 Their products already have a brand identity so you don’t have to spend money on marketing them or adding your brand label to them.

 Private Label Clothing

 According to One Click Retail, the top-performing private label apparel categories on Amazon.com in 2016 included men's bottoms, women's intimate apparel, women's denim, and men's underwear.
 Launching a high-quality private label fashion brand starts with finding a quality manufacturer.
 Working with great manufacturers to launch your own private label line comes with many benefits, for example:

-- Small batch order quantities - Private label allows you to choose your order quantity for your production order.
-Most manufacturers will have minimum order quantity requirements, but with MakersValley’s network of Italian manufacturers for example, you can find some with very low minimum orders starting from even 20 units, 100% Made in Italy.
-There is also a growing number of small batch domestic apparel manufacturers popping up with low minimum orders; however, you will usually pay a higher price per unit working with a domestic factory rather than an overseas factory.
-Manufacturing small batches of your private label lowers your risk since you can make a small quantity of products, see how it sells, then reorder later.
+- Small batch order quantities - Private label allows you to choose your order quantity with more freedom when you use the right resource.
+Most manufacturers have minimum order quantity requirements, but with MakersValley’s network of Italian manufacturers for example, you can find some with very low minimum orders, starting from 20 units, 100% Made in Italy.
+There is also a growing number of small batch domestic apparel manufacturers popping up with low minimum orders.
+However, you will usually pay a higher price per unit working with a domestic factory than an overseas factory.
+Manufacturing small batches of your private label lowers your risk since you can make a small quantity of products, see how it sells, then reorder later if you sell out.